 We may require additional financing or capital to pursue acquisitions or because of unforeseen circumstances.
 If financing or capital is not available on terms acceptable to us or at all, we may not be able to develop and grow our business as anticipated and our business, operating results, and financial condition may be harmed.

 We intend to continue making investments to support the development and growth of our business and to make strategic acquisitions.
+Although we currently intend to self-fund our growth initiatives, under certain circumstances we may determine that it is necessary or advisable to raise additional financing or capital.
 Additional financing or capital may not be available when we need it, on terms that are acceptable to us, or at all.
-Although we intend to self-fund our growth initiatives, if we determine to raise additional capital through issuances of equity or debt, our existing stockholders could suffer significant dilution, and any new equity securities we issue could have rights, preferences, and privileges superior to those of holders of our common stock.
+If we decide to raise additional capital through issuances of equity, our existing stockholders could suffer significant dilution, and any new equity securities we issue could have rights, preferences, and privileges superior to those of holders of our common stock.
+In 2023, our three largest stockholders backstopped our $100.0 million rights offering, and in 2024 they provided $30.0 million in incremental capital commitments, which included a $10.0 million backstopped rights offering.
+If we decide to raise additional debt, our existing stockholders may be subject to the risks associated with higher leverage.
 In addition, we may need to refinance all or a portion of our existing debt.
-If we are unable to obtain adequate financing or financing on terms satisfactory to us when we require it, our ability to continue to pursue our business objectives and to respond to business opportunities, challenges, or unforeseen circumstances could be significantly limited, and our business, operating results, financial condition, and prospects could be adversely affected.
+If we are unable to obtain adequate financing or financing on terms satisfactory to us when we require it, or we are unable to obtain additional capital, including from any of our stockholders, our ability to continue to pursue our business objectives and to respond to business opportunities, challenges, or unforeseen circumstances could be significantly limited, and our business, operating results, financial condition, and prospects could be adversely affected.

 Debt & Financing - Risk 3